-The Safeguarding Partners are obliged under the Working Together to Safeguard Children statutory guidance and the Care Act 2014 to set out the relevant agencies that will support safeguarding duties in Milton Keynes and how they will work together.
+The Safeguarding Partners are obliged under the Working Together to Safeguard Children statutory guidance and the Care Act 2014 to identify the relevant agencies that will support safeguarding duties in Milton Keynes and how they will work together.
 The relevant agencies are expected to:

-Fully engage with Contribute to the the partnership. assists the safeguarding partners to work of the perform their duty to safeguard and partnership and task promote the welfare of children in their and finish groups as area. appropriate.
+the partnership. assists the safeguar perform their duty promote the welfar adults in th rding partners to to safeguard and e of children and work of the work of the partnership and task and finish groups as appropriate.
 Have appropriate robust safeguarding policies and procedures in place specifically relevant to their organisation, providing evidence as required.
 Ensure that their organisation works in accordance with inter-agency safeguarding procedures approved by the partnership.